Courses designed to inspire ideas for everyday problems.

 Jerome Banks, Ph.D.

-Dr. Jerome Banks is an accomplished K-12 school leader with a wealth of international experience.
+Dr. Jerome Banks is an accomplished K-12 school leader with extensive international experience.
 He has also served as a presenter, lecturer, and curriculum specialist.
-Previously, he held the position of K-12 Director of Learning at Keerapat International School in Bangkok, Thailand.
-Dr. Banks earned his Ph.D. in Educational Leadership from Assumption University in Bangkok, Thailand, a Master's Degree in Educational Leadership from Regent University in Virginia Beach, Virginia, USA, a Master's of Science in Education Degree from State University of New York at Buffalo, and a Bachelor's of Science Degree in Mathematics from Livingstone College in Salisbury North Carolina, USA.
-Dr. Banks specializes in various areas, including school culture, instructional leadership, teaching and curriculum development, and change management.
+Previously, he served as the K-12 Director of Learning at Keerapat International School in Bangkok, Thailand.
+Dr. Banks earned his Ph.D. in Educational Leadership from Assumption University in Bangkok, Thailand, a Master's in Educational Leadership from Regent University in Virginia Beach, Virginia, USA, a Master's Master's in Education from State University of New York at Buffalo, a Bachelor's in Mathematics from Livingstone College in Salisbury, North Carolina, USA.
+Dr. Banks specializes in school culture, instructional leadership, teaching and curriculum development, and change management.

 Michelle Tavares, M.Ed.

 For the past 20 years, Michelle has been tasked with creating special education programs in various cities, including Providence, RI, and Baltimore, MD.
-She has a particular expertise in developing programs for students with multiple disabilities and non-verbal communication.
-Through the use of the Advisory and Project-Based Learning model, Michelle has developed trusting relationships with her students and their families.
+She has particular expertise in developing programs for students with multiple disabilities and nonverbal communication needs.
+Through the Advisory and Project-Based Learning model, Michelle has developed trusting relationships with her students and their families.
 Her efforts in the field have been recognized through grants for research in Progressive Education, which have enabled her to present at national conferences and train educators in these principles.
 Furthermore, Michelle has completed the New Leaders Program and earned an Administrative Certification.
-Currently, she serves on two different school boards, where she advocates for the autonomy of teachers and democratic leadership styles.
+Currently, she serves on two school boards, advocating for teacher autonomy and democratic leadership.

 Emmanuel Vincent, Ed.D.